 Utrecht University has its own team of psychologists devoted to supporting its students.
-This team of certified psychologists is part of UU’s Student Services, and is located on the Uithof campus in the ‘Bestuursgebouw’ building – around 5-10 minutes away by bike.
+This team of certified psychologists is part of UU’s Student Services, and is located on Utrecht Science Park in the ‘Bestuursgebouw’ building – around 5-10 minutes away by bike.

 The psychologists are experienced in counselling students from the Netherlands and abroad, in a range of personal and study-related issues.
 The meetings are strictly confidential and free of charge (though the first ‘intake’ session for Dutch students costs €25).
 After your initial intake meeting, and depending on the nature of your case, you will be advised on further treatments.